slacgismo/grip-webpage/Getting Started/index.md

 current: about
 ---
 # Learn To Use Our Platforms
-Whether you’re a beginner ready to learn the basics or an experienced developer seeking advanced implentation into your utilities, our collection of video and slide presentations has got you covered!
-Our expertly curated content is designed to guide you through each topic step-by-step, ensuring easy usage of the Grid Resilience and Intelligence Platform.
+Whether you’re a beginner ready to learn the basics or an experienced developer seeking advanced implentation into your utilities, our collection of video and presentations has got you covered!
+Our expertly curated content is designed to guide you through each topic step-by-step, ensuring easy usage of our Grid Resilience and Intelligence Platform.

 ## Choosing Your Path